 Your mindset drives your success.
 With discipline and focus, you can ensure that these seven obstacles never hold you back from reaching your full potential.

-Note: These passages were taken from an article “The One Thing You Need To Succeed” published April 28, 2015 by Dr. Travis Bradberry.
+Note: Passages were taken from an article published in 2015 by Dr. Travis Bradberry.